wp-plugins/simple-intranet-directory/readme.txt

 Upgrade to the full version of our Simple Intranet (http://www.simpleintranet.org) plugin suite and get these features;

-* employee grid/table view with a search widget
+* searchable employee directory with photos with grid option
-* secure intranet site-wide or page/post specific password protection
+* privately secure part or all of your site as a company intranet
+* company events calendar that syncs with Google Calendar
+* online forms that you can customize for HR or contact inquiries
+* Dropbox-like drag and drop front-end file management
 * bulk user import function from CSV file
 * Google/Active Directory single sign-on (SSO)
 * out of office expiry date and custom text options and widget
-* employee of the month, company anniversary and employee birthdays widget
+* employee of the month, company anniversary and employee birthday widgets
 * drill-down detailed employee biography profiles (prepopulated or custom HTML)
 * branded login and admin panels with your logo
 * Facebook-like real-time activity feed for employee communication
-* private Dropbox-like drag and drop file management with user permissions by folder or file
 * front-end user edited Wiki for group editing and collaboration
 * employee online survey poll widget and archive
 * an upcoming events calendar/listing page and widget with e-mail notifications
-* contact and HR forms with downloads on the backend
 * most popular content sidebar widget (records views of all pages/posts)
 * appointment and conference room bookings
 * Question & Answer page function like Quora, Yahoo Answers, StackOverflow